 What is a Training Email?

 A training email involves sending employees simulated emails that mimic targeted attack emails to strengthen their ability to respond effectively.
+Targeted attack emails are a sophisticated technique aimed at stealing sensitive information, often directed at specific organizations or individuals.

 In this training, pseudo-attack emails resembling work-related communications were sent to selected employees to evaluate whether they would open the email or its attachments.